leftrightleft/skills-secret-scanning/.github/steps/2-tbd.md

 1. Select the radio button next to **It's used in tests**
 2. Click **Allow secret**
+3. A notification will show saying that you can now commit the secret.
+4. Select **Commit changes...** again.
+5. Select **Commit changes**
-3. Wait about 20 seconds then refresh this page (the one you're following instructions from).
+6. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 GitHub Actions will automatically update to the next step.